kormax/apple-enhanced-contactless-polling/README.md

 For improved stability and increased polling performance, it is adviced to do polling in `250`-`100` ms intervals or less, keeping in mind the field activity duty cycle.

-## Internal proccessing delay
+## Communication start delay

-Even though NFC polling can be really fast, it still takes some time for a device to analyse polling frames and make a decision on which routing to activate.
+Even though NFC polling can be really fast, it still takes some time for a device to analyse polling frames and make a decision on which routing to activate in order to begin communication.
 During tests, following delays have been measured:
 1. ECP (NFC-A/B):
    1. PC + PN532: `100`ms;